edwardchristian97/ConcentrationGame/README.md

 #### Welcome to the Concentration Game.
 This is a card game in which all of the cards are laid face down on a surface and two cards are flipped face up over each turn.
 The object of the game is to turn over pairs of matching cards.
 For this game, I used 12 cards with emojis on them.

+## UPDATE 09.Sept.2018
+    Bug fixed where you could flip more cards using multitouch

 ## IMPORTANT:
     The game is designed only for the iPhone X